 1. The GROW Model

-The GROW model helps advisors to realize their own coaching opportunities, as you ask them questions just like the four in the graphic below.
+The GROW coaching model helps advisors to realize their own call centre coaching opportunities, as you ask them questions just like the four in the graphic below.

 This model uses lots of open questions, which makes the advisor take control of their self-improvement.
 So you’re not just telling the advisor what they could do differently, you’re helping them get to a stage of self-realization.